Odo IV, Duke of Burgundy: War with England

-He served together with the Duke of Normandy and the Chancellor of France, Guillaume Flote, as French ambassadors to a peace conference at Avignon summer 1344.
+He served together with the Duke of Normandy and the Chancellor of France, Guillaume Flote, as French ambassadors to a peace conference at Avignon in the summer 1344.
 The conference was however actively sabotaged by the English.
-Henry, Earl of Derby who had been announced has the head of the English delegation, claimed once he arrived at Avignon to be there only in a private capacity for devotional reasons and the minor English officials who were officially there had no instructions.
+Henry, Earl of Derby who had been announced as the head of the English delegation, claimed once he arrived at Avignon to be there only in a private capacity for devotional reasons and the minor English officials who were officially there had no instructions.

 In 1346, he was in Guyenne combatting the English.
-Spring that year the French government decided to field its so far strongest army in the south-west.
-The Duke of Burgundy followed John of Normandy south together with a substantial number of northern nobles and such dignitaries as Raoul II of Brienne, Count of Eu the Constable of France, both Marshals and the Master of Crossbowmen.
-In April Normandy laid siege to the town of Aiguillon which controlled the confluence between the Lot and the Garonne.
-There they still remained in August when John of Normandy was urgently recalled to the north to help stop Edward III who had landed in Normandy.
-The French 1346 campaign in the south ended having accomplished nothing.
+In spring that year, the French government decided to field so far the strongest army in the south-west.
+The Duke of Burgundy followed John of Normandy south together with a substantial number of northern nobles and such dignitaries as Raoul II of Brienne, Count of Eu, the Constable of France, both Marshals and the Master of Crossbowmen.
+In April, Normandy laid siege to the town of Aiguillon, which controlled the confluence between the Lot and the Garonne.
+There they still remained in August, when John of Normandy was urgently recalled to the north to help stop Edward III, who had landed in Normandy.
+The French 1346 campaign in the south ended, having accomplished nothing.

-In September Edward III laid siege to Calais.
+In September, Edward III laid siege to Calais.
 As Artois became the main theatre of the war, relations between the Duke and King Philip VI plummeted.
 The Duke governed Artois on behalf of his wife, but the royal government increasingly disregarded local officials and even began making its own appointments.
-In December 1346 Philip suspended the Duke’s government altogether.
+In December 1346, Philip suspended the Duke’s government altogether.